ludwig-ai/ludwig-docs/docs/configuration/large_language_model.md

 ### Single Dataset Column with Additional Text

-If the input to the LLM must be created by prefixing and/or suffixing some static text to the content of one dataset column, then a `prompt` `template` should be provided to specify how the content of the chosen column should be formatted for the LLM.
+If the input to the LLM must be created by prefixing and/or suffixing some static text to the content of one dataset column, then a `prompt` `template` must be provided to specify how the content of the chosen column should be formatted for the LLM.
 See the following example.

 ```yaml